Having $5000 to invest puts in you a place where you have many more options than someone who is starting out by

 Short Term Ways to Invest $5,000

 If you need to have access to your money, but want to hedge a little against inflation, these short term investment options are going to give you the best rates.

 High Yield Savings

 Bricks and mortar banks are very convenient for customer service, but they give you TERRIBLE interest rates.
-Online banks give you the same low risk investing and can give ten to 100 times the interest of a traditional bank.
+Online banks give you the same low risk investments and can give ten to 100 times the interest of a traditional bank.

 Certificates of Deposits